Claudio Husaín: Newell's Old Boys

 Husaín joined Newell's Old Boys in July 2004.
 After a half season at San Lorenzo, Husaín returned to Newell's Old Boys again on one-year loan in January 2007.

 Defensor Sporting

 In August 2009, he was signed by Uruguayan side Defensor Sporting.

 Audax Italiano

 In January 2010 Husaín signed for Chilean club Audax Italiano, but after the February 27 earthquake he decided to leave the team, which effectively put an end to his career.

 International career

 Husaín represented Argentina at the 2002 FIFA World Cup.
 He also played at the 1997 Copa América and the 1999 Copa América.

 International goals

 Personal life

-His brother Darío Husaín is also a professional football player.
+His brother Darío Husaín is also a former professional football player.

 He was nicknamed El Turco ("The Turk") because of his Lebanese and Syrian descent.
 In South America, people of Arab descent are traditionally called "Turks" since their ancestors came to the continent with Ottoman documents in the 1900s.